martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 tags: ello website hosting
 ---

 Well, paint me orange and call me Donald!
-I went to sign in around lunch time, but the website's just no longer there!
+I went to sign in around lunch time, but the website's no longer there!
 What gives?
 Will it be back?
 Where's all my suff?
 Ello has left the building, folks — _and without so much as a dicky!_ 😲

 <h3>Who's doing what, now?</h3>